the7blacksmith/recetasAPI/README.md

 1. General recipe search: Retrieves a list of recipes that match the specified filters.
 2. Recipe details: Shows detailed information about a specific recipe using its ID.

-The API is built with Flask, following best practices for project structure and SQLite3.
+The API is built with Flask, following best practices for project structure and leveraging SQLite3 for data management.
+It is designed to adhere to RESTful API principles as much as possible, ensuring clear and consistent endpoint naming, proper use of HTTP methods, and stateless interactions.
+This not only makes the API intuitive and easy to use but also aligns with modern standards for maintainability and scalability.

 Project Structure
 - main.py: The entry point that starts and manages the Flask server.